vmtk/SlicerExtension-VMTK/Docs/StenosisMeasurement3D.md

 Place 2 points of a fiducial node to limit the extent of the study.

+If the input segment contains may regions, it is highly recommended to fix it to the largest region with the implemented facility.

 **Options**

  - Show a model of the lesion.